Good Counselor Project Fellowship

 Formation.

-Beginning in January, fellows will participate virtually in academic seminars that take place once a month for seven months.
+Beginning in early 2024, GCP Fellows will participate in monthly academic seminars.
 As seminar leader Luke Macik explained at the launch of The Good Counselor Project, fellows “will encounter the great books of literature, philosophy, history, and perhaps even mathematics (as Lincoln encountered Euclid’s Elements of Geometry when he was practicing law) that formed Western Civilization.”
+The GCP Fellowship begins and ends with in-person seminars at GCP Retreats in the Spring and Fall, respectively.
+The remaining seminars take place once a month, virtually, in between the GCP Retreats.

 Reading selections will include, but are not limited to: